- Submit a referral for your child to the Early Stages Center

 - IEP Team Meeting and Enrollment

-- You may refer your child by calling the Early Stages Center at 202-698-8037 or visiting our website at www.earlystagesdc.org.
+- You may refer your child by calling the Early Stages Center at 202-698-8037 or sending an email to firstname.lastname@example.org

-- Another person who knows your child (such as a day care provider, doctor or family member) may also refer him/her through phone, fax or our website.
+Another person who knows your child (such as a day care provider, doctor or family member) may also refer him/her through phone, fax or online.
 While we appreciate referrals from any party, an evaluation will not begin without the parent or guardian’s approval.

 Evaluation Day & Determination of Eligibility